Large Scale Robotic Material Handling: Learning, Planning, and Control: Introduction

 \subsection{Contribution}

-This work presents a comprehensive manipulation framework for automating bulk material handling, consisting of dedicated modules for each component of the task.
+This work proposes a complete framework for autonomous bulk material handling with a focus on fixed-base manipulation.
 To the best of our knowledge, this is the first full-scale demonstration of such an autonomous system.
 While several components are built on established techniques, the key novelties of this work are summarized as follows:

 \begin{itemize} \item A perceptive \ac{RL} planner that proposes the optimal attack points on the pile ensuring efficient material removal with a minimum number of scoops.

 \item A two-step arm motion planning and control pipeline that combines a sampling-based planner with an \ac{RL} trajectory tracking controller.